Knguyen-dev/url-shortener/README.md

 1. Features
 2. Getting Started
 3. Usage
+4. API Reference
-4. Technical Stack
+5. Technical Stack
-5. Contributing
-6. License
+6. Design and Architecture
+7. Contribution Rules

 ## 1. Features
 - **Url Shortening and Redirection:** URLs are mapped to a shorter version using Snowflake IDs and Base62 encoding for unique, compact links.
 Users can then use these short links to be redirected to the original URL.